renzol2/digital-garden/pages/what-its-like-being-a-data-scientist.md

 ---
-tags: data-science tech computer-science industry tech-industry
+tags: data-science tech computer-science industry tech-industry career
 ---

 # What it’s like being a data scientist